Puppets/puppets-old/README.md

 # Puppets

-An opinionated pattern for building modular components for Marionette.js
+An (experimental) opinionated pattern for building modular components for Marionette.js.
+Note: The API is subject to major changes.

 ## About